 There is an existing body of work on the history of Blackpool.
 Below are links to websites containing useful information.
 Blackpool Civic Trust can take no responsibility for the content of these sites.

-History of Blackpool A very extensive pdf document by Nick Moore.
+History of Blackpool A very extensive pdf document by local historian Nick Moore.

 Hall Geneology History of Blackpool.
 Nicely written compact account.

-History of Blackpool - a well written paper by Lancashire County Council
+History of Blackpool - no longer available but we're looking for it.
+A well written paper by Lancashire County Council

 History of the Winter Gardens on the Leisure Parcs website.
 Interesting article, photos and schematic.

 History of Blackpool Piers from the National Piers Society